Reading & Translating Course in Tibetan

 • TLI translation workbooks feature parsed, student-friendly texts.

-• This is an excellent opportunity to learn some of the most commonly occurring vocabulary terms of Buddhist texts through the study of the Tibetan-English Dharma Vocabulary.
+• This is an excellent opportunity to learn some of the most commonly occurring vocabulary terms of Buddhist texts.

 • Students will also be able to continue learning about grammar.
-Lama David discusses texts, making frequent reference to the Divine Tree Grammar Poem and Commentary and John Rockwell’s A Primer for Classical Literary Tibetan.
+Lama David discusses texts, making frequent reference to the Divine Tree Grammar Poem and Commentary.

 • Lama David will also share some of the Dharma teachings woven into the chosen text.